 Marketing Plan.
-If Buyer and Seller fail to agree upon a Market Index for an EDP by (i) six (6) Months prior to the end of the Fixed Price Term or the Extended Fixed Price Period or (ii) at any time thereafter, Seller shall direct Buyer (by Notice to Buyer) to auction and sell the Electricity available at each EDP to third parties in accordance with the procedures set forth in this Section 4.4 (the “Auction Procedure”).
-Within sixty (60) Days of Seller’s Notice, Buyer shall develop and submit to Seller a written auction and marketing plan for each such EDP.
-The marketing plan shall include possible courses of action Seller may elect to take for each such EDP, including the size of the blocks of Electricity (each an “Offered Block”) to be auctioned, the price, and the possible terms of such sales, including liquidated damages for failing to deliver or receive the Offered Block or Offered Blocks.
+If Buyer and Seller fail to agree upon a Market Index for Electricity or any component of Electricity at an EDP by (i) six (6) Months prior to the end of the Fixed Price Term or the Extended Fixed Price Period or (ii) at any time thereafter, Seller shall direct Buyer (by Notice to Buyer) to auction and sell such Electricity available at that EDP to third parties in accordance with the procedures set forth in this Section 4.4 (the “Auction Procedure”).
+Within sixty (60) Days of Seller’s Notice, Buyer shall develop and submit to Seller a written auction and marketing plan for that EDP.
+The marketing plan shall include possible courses of action Seller may elect to take for that EDP, including the size and character of the blocks of Electricity to be auctioned, the price, and the possible terms of such sales, including bonuses and liquidated damages for failing to deliver or receive such Electricity.
+Seller shall promptly Notify Buyer of the Electricity or any component thereof to be offered for sale and the terms of sale for such Electricity (the “Offered Blocks”).

 Offer.
-Buyer, as agent for Seller, shall offer for sale to third parties (excluding Buyer or any of its Affiliates) such Offered Blocks on a day-to-day basis or into the forward markets for a term not to exceed five (5) years.
-Such initial auction and offer shall be made in writing no later than ninety (90) daysprior to the end of the Fixed Price Period or the Extended Fixed Price Period, if applicable, or within ninety (90) Days any time when Buyer and Seller fail to agree on a Market Index in the Market Price Period.
-A copy of such offer, including all material terms and conditions, shall be delivered to Seller.
-Responses to such offermust be received by Buyer in writing, as agent for Seller, within thirty (30) days after the issuance of such offer.
-Such responses shall be promptly delivered by Buyer to Seller and a copy of all responses may be retained by Buyer.
+Buyer, as agent for Seller, shall offer for sale to third parties (excluding Buyer, Seller, or any of their Affiliates) such Offered Blocks on a day-to-day basis or into the forward markets for a term not to exceed five (5) years.
+Such initial auction and offers shall be made in writing no later than ninety (90) Days prior to the end of the Fixed Price Period or the Extended Fixed Price Period, if applicable, or within ninety (90) Days of any time when Buyer and Seller fail to agree on a Market Index in the Market Price Period.
+Copies of such offers, including all material terms and conditions, shall be delivered to Seller.
+Responses to such offers must be received by Buyer in writing, as agent for Seller, within thirty (30) days after the issuance of such offers.
+Such responses shall be promptly delivered by Buyer to Seller and a copy of all offers and responses may be retained by Buyer.

 Right of First Refusal.
-Within thirty-five (35) days after issuing each such offer, Seller shall provide to Buyer a written notice (each a “Third Party Sale Notice”) of each third party response which Seller intends to accept, including all terms and conditions of such response, a copy of any materials provided with such response, and the identity of each third party buyer.
+Within thirty-five (35) Days after issuing each such offer, Seller shall provide to Buyer a written notice (each a “Third Party Sale Notice”) of each third party response which Seller intends to accept, including all terms and conditions of such response, a copy of any materials provided with such response, and the identity of each third party buyer.
 Each Third Party Sale Notice shall include an irrevocable offer to sell seventy percent (70%) of the Offered Block or Offered Blocks covered by such Third Party Sale Notice to Buyer at the price and on the other terms and conditions set forth in the third party response.
 Buyer shall have the right, in its sole discretion, at any time within twenty (20) days of receiving the Third Party Sale Notice, exercisable by delivery of written Notice to Seller, to elect to purchase up to seventy percent (70%) of such Offered Block or Offered Blocks covered by the Third Party Sale Notice at the same price and on the same terms and conditions as set forth in the Third Party Sale Notice (the “Purchased Blocks”), whereupon Seller shall sell the Purchased Blocks to Buyer on such terms and conditions.